doomedtofail/ck_site/about.md

 Looking after a range of teams including: Electronic Design, Embedded Firmware, MobileDev, WebDev.

-Helping scale the business though the startup phase in a range of tech stacks and disciplines.
+Helping scale the business through the startup phase in a range of tech stacks and disciplines.

 ### What I used to do